rfo909/RForth/Dev.md

 Writing code in Forth, to compile Forth ... that's awesome!

-Design decision - word size 2 bytes
+Design decision - cell size 2 bytes
 -----------------------------------
-To keep code fairly small, the core of the language operates with 2 bytes word size.
+To keep code fairly small, the core of the language operates with 2 bytes cell size.
 All stacks store word size values, while the byte code instructions are single byte sized.

-To address physical memory, flash, devices, registers on the Pi Pico, which has 32 bits word length, we might combine two RForth words to form a base and add an offset to that to address bytes or words.
+To address physical memory, flash, devices, registers on the Pi Pico, which has 32 bits word length, we might combine two RForth cells to form a base and add an offset in order to address bytes or words.
 The actual workings of interfacing hardware will have to be resolved later.

 Note: javing added a native interface in order to call specially named functions in the Interpreter